Nuclear power in the Czech Republic

 The Czech Republic operates two nuclear power plants: Temelín and Dukovany.
-As of 2019 the government intends to increase the share of nuclear electricity production from 30 % to 58 %.
+In 2019, the government set a goal to increase the share of nuclear electricity production from 30 % to 58 %.
 To this end, a new reactor is to be constructed at the Dukovany site, which will replace older units by 2035.
-New capacities are also expected to be added at the Temelín site.
+New capacity is also proposed to be added at the Temelín site.
+In 2025, nuclear power produced approximately 42% of the country's electricity.